Below you will find the latest news from the Society…

 Sadly we have to report the death of CKS member Ian Robertson.
 Ian who was well known in the northern area of the Society, passed away on the 7th March.
 For funeral details please use the contact page of this website.

-Welcome to the website of the Coble and Keelboat Society
+A very warm welcome to the website of The Coble and Keelboat Society

 Who are The Coble and Keelboat Society?

 The Coble and Keelboat Society (CKS) has for 30 years been researching and preserving the history of the Coble Coast – from the River Tweed to the Humber.
 CKS members are fishermen, authors, poets, artists, model makers and maritime historians amongst others who have wide interest in the maritime heritage of the North East and Yorkshire Coast.
 Individual members own sailing and motor cobles and other working craft.